Medicine Application & Admissions Process

 Invitations to submit the College of Medicine Secondary Information Form will be e-mailed after August 18 through mid-January.
-The deadline for submitting the Secondary Information Form is two weeks after the invitation is e-mailed.
+The deadline for submitting the Secondary Information Form is one week after the invitation is e-mailed.
 [NO FEE WILL BE REQUIRED] The secondary information form requires you to submit the signature page and a recent passport-size photograph by .jpg file, 2"x2", e.g., [digital] headshot.
 Make sure your photo portrays you as the professional person you are.

 DO NOT POSTAL MAIL the photograph, only postal mail the signature page to the address indicated on the Secondary Information Form and ANY AND ALL additional information or questions with regard to the Secondary Information Form should be directed to the e-mail address at email@example.com or contact telephone number at 901-448-4851.